SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 ## Where The Public WebGPU Types Fit

 The public WebGPU surface area around this backend is small and target-first.
-Most applications only reach for the recommended types; the advanced types exist as escape hatches for unusual interop scenarios.

-**Recommended types** — the entry points most applications should use:
+**Public types** — the entry points applications should use:

 - `WebGPUEnvironment` exposes explicit support probes for the library-managed WebGPU environment
 - `WebGPUWindow` owns a native window and either runs a render loop or returns `WebGPUSurfaceFrame` instances through `TryAcquireFrame(...)`
 - `WebGPUExternalSurface` attaches to a caller-owned native host via `WebGPUSurfaceHost`; the host application owns the UI object and tells the external surface when the drawable framebuffer resizes
-- `WebGPURenderTarget` owns an offscreen native target for GPU rendering, hybrid CPU plus GPU canvases, and readback
+- `WebGPURenderTarget` owns an offscreen native target for GPU rendering and readback

-**Advanced types** — interop escape hatches for applications that already own a native texture target:

-- `WebGPUNativeSurfaceFactory` is the low-level escape hatch for caller-owned native targets

 `WebGPUDeviceContext` is internal infrastructure used by targets and surfaces.
 It is not part of the public WebGPU entry-point model.